 The Inyo County Sheriff Department is committed to providing a safe environment for its members and visitors and to minimizing the incidence of work-related illness and injuries.
-The Office will establish and maintain an Illness and Injury Prevention program and will provide tools, training, and safeguards designed to reduce the potential for accidents, illness, and injuries.
+The Office will establish and maintain an illness and injury prevention plan and will provide tools, training, and safeguards designed to reduce the potential for accidents, illness, and injuries.
 It is the intent of the Office to comply with all laws and regulations related to occupational safety.